al6x/vfs/readme.md

 API is the same for all storage types (Local, S3, SFTP, ...).
 Also API are the same for transfers (copy_to, move_to, ...) between any storage types.
 So, for example backup from S3 looks exactly the same as if files are located on the local folder.

-To see this script running on S3 and SFTP please take a look at the examples folder, there are also samples for S3 backup and SSH deployment.

 ## Installation